What is Total Floor Area?

 Here is a drawing of a fictional bungalow to show how total floor area would be calculated:

-In the above drawing, you can see that there is a 1075 sq ft house (a bungalow in this case with only one level) with an attached garage, a front porch and a 100 sq ft addition that was added on after the house was built.
+In the above drawing, you can see that there is a 1075 sq-ft house (a bungalow in this case with only one level) with an attached garage, a front porch and a 100 sq ft addition that was added on after the house was built.
 When talking about total floor area, we can count only the house and the addition – nothing else gets counted.
 If there is a basement, it doesn’t get included because it’s not above-ground.
-The front porch in this case is not heated and the garage is not living space, so the total floor area of this house is 1175 sq ft.
+The front porch in this case is not heated and the garage is not living space, so the total floor area of this house is 1175 sq-ft.
+Again, basement development does not count in floor area, so even if this bungalow does have a basement, and even if it is heated and developed, it doesn’t count.

 Why Does It Matter?

 This rule of counting floor space was made to level the playing field when looking at houses so that comparisons among similar properties could be made.
-Any house is easy to compare to another in real life, but if these rules didn’t exist, it would be much harder to compare real estate on paper.
+Houses are often pretty easy compare to one another in real life, but if these rules didn’t exist, it would be harder to compare real estate on paper.